 In order to become invisible in a crowd, you need a crowd.
-Usually that would not be a problem here, but now I have to think about where to find one.
+Usually that would not be a problem here, but now I had to think about where to find one:

 Then you decide to walk barefoot (because of a painful blister) and you have to admit that this isn’t the smartest move.
 It attracts the attention of almost every person passing you